-New restrictions enacted in 2018: In 2018, the state enacted a law limiting the early voting period and codifying certain administrative practices related to voter IDs-despite a Court order halting the state's 2011 and 2014 attempts to limit early voting.
+New restrictions enacted in 2018: In 2018, the state passed a law limiting the early voting period and codifying certain administrative practices related to voter IDs-despite a Court order halting the state's 2011 and 2014 attempts to limit early voting.
+A federal district court has blocked these new provisions, however.